onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`activation_alpha` | ArrayAttr | 32-bit float array attribute
+`activation_alpha` | ::mlir::ArrayAttr | 32-bit float array attribute
-`activation_beta` | ArrayAttr | 32-bit float array attribute
+`activation_beta` | ::mlir::ArrayAttr | 32-bit float array attribute
-`activations` | ArrayAttr | string array attribute `clip` | FloatAttr | 32-bit float attribute
+`activations` | ::mlir::ArrayAttr | string array attribute
+`clip` | ::mlir::FloatAttr | 32-bit float attribute
-`direction` | StringAttr | string attribute
+`direction` | ::mlir::StringAttr | string attribute
-`hidden_size` | IntegerAttr | 64-bit signless integer attribute
+`hidden_size` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
+`X` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`W` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
-`X` | memref of any type values or tensor of any type values `W` | memref of any type values or tensor of any type values `R` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values or none type `sequence_lens` | memref of any type values or tensor of any type values or none type `initial_h` | memref of any type values or tensor of any type values or none type
+`R` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`B` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
+`sequence_lens` | tensor of 32-bit signless integer values or memref of any type values or none type `initial_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | memref of any type values or tensor of any type values or none type `Y_h` | memref of any type values or tensor of any type values or none type
+`Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type
+`Y_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type or none type

 ### `onnx.RandomNormalLike` (ONNXRandomNormalLikeOp)